gromver/rjv-react/README.md

 `focusFirstError` | boolean | true | if "true" tries to focus first invalid input control after the form submission

 ### Watch
-Re-renders content when desired events of the certain field are acquired
+Re-renders content when the certain fields are changed

 Properties: